abdelazizSalah/Ethical-Labs/Web_Lab/write_up.md

 - so lets try to know what is the used database scheme:
     > ' UNION SELECT name FROM sqlite_master WHERE type='table' --
+- In SQLite, sqlite_master is a special built-in table that stores information about all the schema objects in the database
 - on excuting this I got the following results:
     - ![alt text](image-2.png)
 - it shows that we have 2 tables which are: